Clarity-Digital-Twin/brain-go-brrr/TUSZ_SPEC.md

 ## Executive Summary

 TUSZ (Temple University Seizure) corpus temporal detection is the next critical milestone for Brain-Go-Brrr after achieving 83% AUROC on TUAB abnormality detection.
-This specification defines our approach to implementing time-step level seizure detection, targeting clinical deployment readiness with industry-standard evaluation metrics.
+This specification defines our approach to implementing time-step level seizure detection using **SeizureTransformer** as the primary architecture, targeting clinical deployment readiness with industry-standard evaluation metrics.

+**NOTE**: This document specifies the clinical requirements and architecture.
+See `TUSZ_ROADMAP.md` for the concrete SeizureTransformer implementation plan.

 ## Mission-Critical Requirements